For more information contact: Ruth Randall - Project lead Tel 01225 860812

 While there is no cure for dementia, there is medication which can slow down the progression of the diseases.
 This is one reason why it is good to get a diagnosis as early as possible.

-There are lots of services available for people with dementia, which Emma can tell you about.
-However, if you feel that you are coping well at this stage, Emma will arrange for a follow-up phone call every 6 months to check how you are getting on.
+There are lots of services available for people with dementia, which Chris can tell you about.
+However, if you feel that you are coping well at this stage, Chris will arrange for a follow-up phone call every 6 months to check how you are getting on.
 As the disease progresses you may need more support, and in Wiltshire this is provided by a charity called Alzheimer’s Support.

 Alzheimer’s Support’s range of flexible services support people living at home with mild to moderate dementia; helping them to maintain as much independence and control over their lives as possible.
 It works alongside family carers, providing information and emotional support throughout the course of the illness.